| …the serpent beguiled Eve through

 Garden of Eden.
 The only command they were given was not to eat the

 fruit of one tree.
-Eve meets a serpent, and it convinces her to eat the fruit.
+Eve meets a serpent, and it convinces her to eat this fruit.

-This causes God to punish them, and banish them both from paradise,
+This causes God to punish them, and banish the both of them from

-In probably one of the most popular stories in history, we are again led
+In probably one of the most popular stories in our history, we are again led

 by what most of us have always assumed.
-As in the previous Gap Theory of
+As in the previous Gap Theory

-The people who translated this part of Genesis were probably taught the
+written in Hebrew.
+The people who translated this section of Genesis were

-possibility for a whole other story to emerge.
-What if there was more to the
+elements to this story emerging.
+What if there was a little more to the

 Often, obscure details of the Biblical narrative are not explained, for

 whatever reason.
-There might just have been something that was left out of this story so dramatic that it almost wasn't fathomable.
+There may have been something left out of this story

-humanoid person.
-Actually, there is a great deal of other ancient evidence
+which was so dramatic that it's almost not fathomable.

-which suggests this serpent was a serpentine, or serpent-like, angel who
+looking being.
+In fact, there is a great deal of ancient written evidence

-previously fell from grace.(1) As mentioned in Giants of Scripture, there were angels
+which suggests this Serpent was actually a serpentine, or serpent-like,

-fashioned around the same time as the creation of Adam, in
+As mentioned in the Giants of Scripture section, there were angels

-order to help
+fashioned around this same time as the above creation of Adam, to help

-him out.
-We get a hint to this in the Bible:
+him out in his daily garden chores.
+We get a hint of this in the Bible: